spree/spree/guides/content/developer/core/calculators.md

 ## Available Calculators

 The following are descriptions of the currently available calculators in Spree.
-If you would like to add your own, please see the <%= link_to "Registering a calculator", "#registering-a-calculator" %> section.
+If you would like to add your own, please see the [Creating a New Calculator](#creating-a-calculator) section.

 ### Default Tax